top of page

 In the end if you had a weird potential buyer who didn't like solar, it would only cost about £1000 to remove them, which is trivial in a house sale.

-Every kWh you generate with solar displaces a kWh from the grid (at least, so long as you don't increase your consumption just because you have solar).
-So as long as we still have gas and coal power you will be reducing greenhouse gas emissions by installing solar, and each kW you generate will displace the coal or (most often) gas, as that is what is switched off as wind and solar generation rises.
-In fact your carbon footprint from electricity may well be net negative as in our example above - in other words the world is better off than if you and your home didn't exist at all!
+Every kWh you generate with solar displaces a kWh from the grid, and results in fossil power being turned down or off (so long as you don't increase your consumption just because you have solar).
+In fact your carbon footprint from electricity may well be net negative - in other words the world is better off than if you and your home didn't exist at all!

 There is of course a climate impact in manufacturing PV panels.
 One common and simple way of working out the carbon costs and benefits is through the carbon payback calculation - what is the impact of producing a panel, and how long does it take to displace enough fossil electricity to make up for this?
-This calculation has been done for many panel types and markets - it varies depending on the local grid, for example.
-The numbers vary quite widely and some of them online are for obsolete panel types (today's panels are infinitely more advanced from those from the noughties).
-But to use our Sunpower panels as examples, their production impact is quoted at 300g/W in Table 3 here.
+This calculation has been done for many panel types and markets.
+To use our Sunpower panels as examples, their production impact is quoted at 300g/W in Table 3 here.
 Our 3.9kW of panels therefore involved 1.17t CO2e.
 They generate 4000kWh pa displacing gas generation which would otherwise emit 360g/kWh, so that saves 1.4t CO2e pa.
-The panels therefore make up for their manufacture in 10 months. (even quicker if you assume coal generation displaced, though the last UK coal plant is due for closure).
+The panels therefore make up for their manufacture in 10 months. (even quicker if you assume coal generation displaced).

 You are probably aware of solar thermal panels which generate hot water directly.
 An installation of this kind is much smaller than PV, often only a couple of panels worth, and needs plumbing and hot water storage.
 Solar thermal has been available longer than PV, but has lost out to PV in popularity as it is more complex and generates more modest savings.
 In particular, a PV array can heat your water very easily using an immersion controller like iBoost or, more efficiently, via a heat pump, so why bother with solar thermal?